stoeps13/connections-doc/source/admin/admin/r_admin_forums_config_props.md

     This property takes a Boolean value: true or false.

+    !!! note
-    **Note:** Disabling this property introduces vulnerability to cross-site scripting \(XSS\) and other type of malicious attacks.
+    Disabling this property introduces vulnerability to cross-site scripting \(XSS\) and other type of malicious attacks.
 For more information, see *Securing applications from malicious attack*.

     For example: